OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Experiment

 \subsubsection{Overall Pipeline}

-As depicted in Table \ref{table4}(b), compared to the baseline, our method increases mIoU from 9.64 to 16.59 using only 10\% voxel annotations, closely approaching the fully supervised performance of 20.32 mIoU.
+We use only 10\% voxel annotations for supervision as the baseline.
+As depicted in Table \ref{table6}, our method increases mIoU from 9.64 to 16.59 by incorporating a decoupled design and 2D-aligned pseudo labels, closely approaching the fully supervised performance of 20.32 mIoU.
+Using only aligned pseudo labels significantly reduces precision, indicating pattern collapse when voxel annotations are missing.
 Furthermore, ablating any module in OccLE results in a precision drop, demonstrating the essential role of these three modules in label-efficient learning.
-Additional ablation studies are presented in the Appendix \ref{AppC2}.